lidavid1773/Barbell-Calculator/README.md

-# A Barbell Calculator for Powerlifters built by a Powerlifter!
+# A Barbell Calculator for Powerlifters built by a Powerlifter! (still under development)